railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 This same data can be used for automatic recharging of the services to the client at the end of the month.
 To invoice clients just take the analytic costs in that month and apply a selling price factor to generate the invoice.
-Invoicing mechanisms for this are explained in greater detail in chapter 11.
+Invoicing mechanisms for this are explained in greater detail in :ref:`ch-services`.
 If the client requires details of the services used on the case, you can then print the service entries in the analytic account for this case.

 .. tip:: Invoicing analytic costs